Koje3/WebAR_build/README.md

-## Personal testbuild of the Creatures webAR app.
+## Personal test build of the Creatures webAR app.